erdavids/Applitools-Hackathon-2019/Traditional/README.md

 ### Table Sort Test
 This was the largest challenge of the project to work through with remaining sanity.
 The task is to sort a table in ascending order of the amount column and then verify the arrangement and data of each row.
 - I spent a long time trying to find the best way to do this in Cypress alone.
 I know that it can be done in a much cleaner way than I have designed it, but I found myself looking forward to the convenience of validating the entire table in one call to Applitools.
 Each element of each row contains a diverse combination of classes, ids, inline styles, image sources, and colors.
-My eventual solution was to create a table (an array of arrays) and validate each element of each row sequentially, repeated for every row.
+My eventual solution was to create a table (an array of arrays) and validate each element of a row sequentially, repeated for every row.
 - The solution works well for this data set but would be useless with any changes or additions.
 The test does identify the issue with sorting in version 2 of the app, but the code used to get there would be a nightmare to maintain in light of an alternative solution like Applitools.

 <p align="center"><img src="https://github.com/erdavids/Applitools-Hackathon-2019/blob/master/Traditional/Images/table-unsorted.png"></p>